 In a profession often chosen for its job security, starting your own business can seem like going against the grain.

-But the timing has never been better: with over 50% of the working population employed by small businesses, there is a large group of customers that need accounting services but are unlikely to resort to full-time accountants or expensive accounting firms.
+But the timing has never been better: with over 50% of the working population employed by small businesses, there is a large group of customers (potential new clients) that need accounting services but are unlikely to resort to full-time accountants or expensive accounting firms.

-This is where your accounting start-up can come in.
+This is where your new business can come in:

 While working for yourself can seem appealing, you shouldn’t open your own practice just because of a particularly exhausting tax season at your current company.